 More information from the Social Security Administration is available at: http://www.ssa.gov/pubs/EN-05-10181.pdf.

 F-1 students can withdraw from UIU at any time to return to their home country.
 However, once a student withdraws, the SEVIS record and F-1 status will be terminated for an authorized early withdrawal.
 The F-1 student will have 15-days from the termination of authorized early withdrawal to leave the U.S. and return to their home country.
 To withdraw, F-1 students must complete the UIU Withdrawal Form and return to the Office of Student Develop.
-The Early Withdrawal Form must also be completed by the student and returned to the International Student Advisor.
+The Early Withdrawal Form must also be completed by the student and returned to the Center for International Education.

 F-1 students have a 60-day grace period following the completion of their program.
 The grace period begins the day after the end date listed on the student's I-20.
 During the 60-day grace period, the student can apply for OPT, transfer to another school to begin a new program, or change their education (apply and be accepted for a new degree or program at the same school).
 Students cannot work on-campus or off-campus during the grace period unless the student has been approved for OPT, received the EAD, and reached the start date on the card.
 F-1 students can travel within the U.S. during the grace period.
 However, once a student leaves the U.S. during this period, F-1 status is automatically ended.